nvohra0016/nvohra0016.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

 To study the land subsidence caused by thawing permafrost, one needs to analyze the coupling of the different mechanisms involved.
 Namely, these are deformation, flow, and energy.
-Analyzing these together, however, leads to numerically expensive complications and hence they must be studied individually and then coupled in a simpler fashion.
+Analyzing these together, however, leads to numerically expensive complications and hence they must be studied individually and then coupled in a simpler fashion; see our brief overview article published in SIAM News Online here: [Modeling Permafrost: Soil, Ice, and Some Really Hard Mathematics](https://sinews.siam.org/Details-Page/modeling-permafrost-soil-ice-and-some-really-hard-mathematics)

 <div align="center">
 <img src='/images/thaw_cartoon5.png' width='500' height='500'>